amusementparkride9/slack/knowledge/onboarding-email-template.md

    - Performance review and strategy refinement

 **Remember Your Fast-Start Bonus:**
 You still have time to earn your fast-start bonus!
-Make your first Gold or Platinum sale within 7 days of onboarding to receive an additional $50 bonus (or $25 for a Silver tier sale).
+Make your first Gold/Platinum sale that installs within 7 days of onboarding to receive an additional $50 bonus (or $25 for a Silver tier sale that installs within 7 days).

 **Action Item:**
 Schedule 30 minutes to review your progress and refine your approach based on the results so far.
 Consistent evaluation and adjustment are key to long-term success.